liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/10-upgrading-servlet-filter-hooks.markdown

     <p>Upgrading Customization Plugins<br>Step 9 of 11</p>
 </div>

-If you have Servlet Filter hooks ready to be upgraded, this tutorial's for you.
+If you have servlet filter hooks ready to be upgraded, this tutorial's for you.
 The process is simple:

 1. Adapt your code to @product-ver@'s API using the Code Upgrade Planner.
 When